-Lian mediates to provide mutual involvement between community action, active partners, and the arts.
+Lian mediates to provide mutual involvement between community action, community planning, social equity, and the arts.

 Raymond oversees SOMCAN’s programs and membership organizing, as well as provides outreach, counseling, legal referral services, and know-your-rights workshops.

-Gene provides outreach, counseling, legal referral services, know-your-rights workshops in Tagalog and English.
+Gene provides English and Tagalog outreach, counseling, legal referral services, know-your-rights workshops in the SOMA and Excelsior.